 All cancellation charges apply to each person covered by a booking.
 As cancellation cover applies immediately, any insurance premium paid is not refundable.

-- Deposit payments paid by the Consumer to the Organiser are non transferable to other departures and non transferable to other Consumers.
-If after acceptance by the Organiser a Consumer wishes to alter a holiday, the Organiser may do so at its discretion if practicable.
+a Deposit payments paid by the Consumer to the Organiser are non transferable to other departures and non transferable to other Consumers.
+If after acceptance by the Organiser, a Consumer wishes to alter a holiday, the Organiser may do so at its discretion if practicable.
 The Organiser will advise the Consumer of any additional cost or refund involved.

 The consumer’s attention is drawn to the exclusion clauses and excesses in the insurance policy arranged by the Organiser.
 It is a condition of this contract that the Consumer is covered either by the travel insurance scheme arranged by the Organiser or covered by another travel insurance scheme which furnishes the Consumer with at least the same level of cover as that afforded by the travel scheme arranged by the Organiser.
 It is the responsibility of the Consumer to check that the insurance scheme provides the Consumer with his desired level of cover.
 In so arranging insurance cover for the Consumer the Organiser is acting as the agent of the relevant insurer and shall not be responsible to the Consumer for any default by the insurer under that policy.
 All claims made against the insurance policy shall be made directly to the insurer.
 The Consumer shall be responsible for making any special or increased insurance arrangements which he deems necessary.

-The Organiser is committed to protecting your privacy and information.
+a The Organiser is committed to protecting your privacy and information.
 The information that we use is for the purpose of fulfilling our contract as an Organiser.
-Information that you provide us will be held on Group Travel International’s computers (and in other ways) for use by us for the following purposes:
+Information that you provide us will be held on GTI Travel’s computers (and in other ways) for use by us for the following purposes:

-- To contact you via e-mail, letter or phone with details of Group Travel International’s or selected suppliers’ products and services including financial services, which may be of interest to you.
-By entering into a contract with us you agree to the use and disclosure of information by Group Travel International as described.
-A copy of your personal information held by Group Travel International can be provided on request.
-You have the right to have any inaccurate personal information rectified or erased
+iv To contact you via e-mail, letter or phone with details of GTI Travel’s or selected suppliers’ products and services including financial services, which may be of interest to you.
+By entering into a contract with us you agree to the use and disclosure of information by GTI Travel as described.
+A copy of your personal information held by GTI Travel can be provided on request.
+You have the right to have any inaccurate personal information rectified or erased.

 All prices are stated in Euro and are based on transport costs (including the cost of fuel and fuel surcharges), due taxes or fees chargeable at airports and ports and exchange rates current and appropriate at the time of publication.
 If any of these vary, the cost of the holiday may increase or decrease accordingly.
 Any such increase /decrease must be paid by or refunded to the Consumer.